Hailey Baldwin Poses For ModelCo After Possible Selena Gomez Diss On Twitter

 “[Hailey Baldwin] is in such a tough spot, she’s crazy about Justin and she would love to be the only woman in his life but she just can’t force him to commit.
 She’s always played it cool, or at least she tries to, but when he goes hot and cold on her like this it hurts her a lot more than she lets on.
 This whole thing with Selena is agonizing for her, she really believed that Justin had moved on,” a source told Hollywood Life at the time.

 Hailey Baldwin traveled to Anguilla with Justin Bieber in late 2015 to celebrate the Christmas and New Year’s holiday.
-However, after spending some time together in Los Angeles after their trip, their relationship seemed to fizzle and in February, Bieber confirmed to GQ magazine that he wasn’t committed to anyone, nor was he planning to get serious in the future.
+However, after spending some time together in Los Angeles after their trip, their relationship seemed to fizzle, and in February, Bieber confirmed to GQ magazine that he wasn’t committed to anyone, nor was he planning to get serious in the future.

 Although Bieber failed to commit to Hailey Baldwin, she reportedly did her best to move on from their relationship.